 However, TV stands made from wood aren't the only choice you have when you want to buy some furniture for your home cinema system.

 There are a number of styles and types to consider, and until you understand the options that you have then you won't be in a position to make the right choice for you.

-Our guide to flat screen TV stands takes you through the different choices you have, but in this article we will look and the pros and cons of stands made from wood.
+My guide to flat screen TV stands takes you through the different choices you have, but in this article, I will look and the pros and cons of stands made from wood.

 Let's take a look.

 Wooden stands share many similarities with glass TV stands in terms of function and practicality.

 However, wood finishes may be preferable for those who have existing wooden living room furniture or who prefer a more traditional look.